WWW vs HTTPS might sound like technical jargon, but if you’re managing a website or just getting started, it’s important to understand the difference.

 HTTP stands for HyperText Transfer Protocol.
 It is the foundation of any web address and is responsible for handling the communication between a web browser and a web server.

-A typical HTTP request, like a GET or POST request, allows for data transfer across client devices and web applications.
+A typical HTTP request, such as a GET or POST request, enables data transfer between client devices and web applications.
 However, the key limitation of HTTP is that it does not encrypt normal HTTP requests.
 When users submit sensitive data, such as personal details or login credentials, over an HTTP connection, it becomes vulnerable to cyberattacks or interception during transfer.

 Since HTTP messages aren’t secure, website owners face challenges in protecting sensitive information unless they enable HTTPS.
 While HTTP helped build the modern internet, its lack of security has led to the rise of its more secure counterpart, HTTPS.